Hundreds die in surge of violence in Afghanistan | Law-Order

 "We are already in the middle of Taliban's annual spring offensive but we are prepared and conducting our operations," said a senior government official, who asked not to be named.
 Afghan chief of intelligence Ahmad Zia Siraj said the Taliban have increased violence "to the highest level" in recent days.

 The troop pullout deadline of Sept.
 11 is later than a May 1 deadline agreed between the Taliban and United States in Doha last year.
 The Taliban, which has not attacked foreign troops since the Doha agreement, has called the delay unacceptable.
-(Writing by Hamid Shalizi Editing by Frances Kerry)
+(Writing by Hamid Shalizi; Editing by Frances Kerry and Daniel Wallis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)